raffitch/longq/README.md

 7. On quit it sends `SIGTERM` (or uses `tree-kill` if available) to stop the backend and shuts down the static server.

 > **Note:** The repo does not ship pre-installed Electron binaries.
 Run `npm install` inside `electron/` when you have network access.

+### Dependency hygiene helper

+Run `./scripts/check-deps.sh` to see which Python or Node packages are outdated across the backend, frontend, and Electron projects.

 #### Packaging